-These are our goals for your 2-year-old.
+These are our goals and milestones for your 2-year-old to achieve.
 You can expect that most will be attained, but we must allow for variations in individual growth.
 Your child may not fully master an item or two and they may surge ahead in other areas.
 You will receive an evaluation of your child’s progress at 2.5 and 3.0 years.

 Social/Emotional Milestones (2s)

 Social and emotional skills will be building in your child from now and well into adulthood.
-Between 2 and 3 children become assertive about what they want.
-Let them make their own choices, when possible They strive for independence, but still want assurance from parents.
-A predictable routine is crucial.
-2s play mostly on their own and strongly defend their territory.
-Sharing and taking turns doesn’t typically begin until close to 3 years.
+Between the ages of 2 and 3, children become assertive about what they want.
+Start letting them make their own choices, when possible.
+They strive for independence, but still want assurance from their parents.
+A predictable and consistent routine is crucial for their development.
+2’s play mostly on their own and strongly defend their territory.
+Sharing and taking turns doesn’t typically begin until they are close to 3 years old.
 They also start to understand the feelings of others.
 Role model empathy for them.
 Sometimes they become fearful and shy.
 When the strong emotion has passed, talk to them about their feelings and strategies for coping.

 Physical Milestones (2s)

 As the 2 year old’s small and large muscles develop, they love to run, climb, and jump.
 Give them many play opportunities to express these newfound physical skills and continue to allow their gross and fine motor skills develop!